morpha21/personalScripts/README.md

 # personal scripts

 These are some scripts I made for my laptop.
 The idea is just to automate some tasks I usually do.
-Some of them I map to a keyboard shortcut, others are just an alias to some command or couple of commands.
-Maybe I can give a full description of each one someday, but right now I just want to mantain this as a sort of backup.
+Some of them I map to a keyboard shortcut, others I call from Maybe I can give a full description of each one someday, but right now I just want to mantain this as a sort of backup.
 Feel free to ask me about anything or to make suggestions.

 ## mostrar